 Asking for and implementing their ideas helps extend your marketing team’s capabilities and unlocks valuable insights from people who understand what engages real users.

-While UGC can be a powerful asset, it also comes with challenges brands need to manage carefully.
+While UGC can be a powerful asset, it also comes with challenges that brands need to manage carefully.
 Let’s see what you might face.

 When content comes from real users or UGC creators, you can’t always control lighting, editing style, or overall production value.